Mega Drive / Genesis Architecture

 Audio

-The audio capabilities of this console are a bit unorthodox, to say the least.
-On one side, the Mega Drive provides existing audio technology from the previous generation, on the other side, it adds a new (but complicated) synthesis technique on top of the existing one.
-So, in some ways, you get both generations.
+The audio capabilities of this console are somewhat unorthodox, to say the least.
+On one side, the Mega Drive incorporates audio technology from the previous generation.
+On the other hand, it introduces a novel (yet complex) synthesis technique.
+So, in some ways, you get two generations in a single console.

-That being said, the Mega Drive houses two sound chips: A Yamaha YM2612 and a Texas Instruments SN76489.
+That being said, the Mega Drive is equipped with two sound chips: A Yamaha YM2612 and a Texas Instruments SN76489.

 Functionality